jltobias86/LALN_Workshop_STM/README.md

-# LALN_Workshop_STM
+# Using Structural Topic Modeling with Teacher Moments Data
-Example Structural Topic Modeling with Teacher Moments Data
+Example Code for Using Structural Topic Model with Teacher Moments Data